About the TLC Trust

 Through its website, the TLC Trust provides opportunities, advice and support to disabled men and women so they can find appropriate sexual and therapeutic services.
 It does so by:

-- inviting responsible sex workers, striptease artists, massage therapists and tantric teachers to list themselves on its website, for the benefit of disabled men and women who may wish to hire them.
+- inviting responsible sex workers, surrogates, striptease artists, body workers and tantric teachers to list themselves on its website, for the benefit of disabled men and women who may wish to hire them.

-- offering information and advice to sex workers and therapists on disability.
+- offering information and advice to professionals on disability.

-- offering advice and information to disabled people on finding and hiring sex workers and therapists.
+- offering advice and information to disabled people on finding and hiring services.

 - offering information and advice, including legal advice, to parents, PAs and health professionals acting as go-betweens, helping their sons, daughters or clients make bookings.

-- promoting the sexual rights of disabled people and campaigning for laws that enable disabled people to hire whatever sexual and therapeutic services they require.
+- promoting the sexual rights of disabled people and campaigning for laws that enable disabled people to hire whatever sexual services they require.

 Health and social care professionals, trustees and funders, as well as local authorities who discuss whether residents and adult students in residences, schools and colleges should be allowed to invite sex workers to visit them in their rooms, should be aware that forbidding this choice is against the law.
 It would be discriminatory against the disabled person and the law says that disabled people must be allowed to enjoy those things that other people in society enjoy in their own homes.
 See the SHADA Press Release of 3rd February 2013

-The TLC Trust welcomes listings, views and help from responsible sex workers and therapists from all over the world.
+The TLC Trust welcomes listings, views and help from responsible sex professionals from all over the world.